Disciple153/PursTakeHomeAssessment/README.md

 You will notice that upon running minimalchanges.test.ts, two tests will fail when checking the `payerId` parameter from the `promoLedgerEntryRequest`.
 This failure shows that instead of using the `userPurchaseInformation.payer` for the `payerId`, the original function used `userPurchaseInformation.dev`.

+# assumpthons.md

+This is a list of the assumptions I made while working on this assessment.

 # Running tests

 ```bash